hepplerj/jasonheppler.org/content/blog/2019-02-04-peloton-home.md

 If you're a podcast listener or [friend of the pod](https://store.crooked.com/collections/friend-of-the-pod), you've likely heard the advertisements for Peloton -- the high-end, at-home bike trainer designed to give you a spinning class experience from your home.
 But at $2,000 for their bikes, it's a high ask to get the equipment needed for the full Peloton experience.

 So I went in search of a budget-friendlier route.
-Here's some notes about my setup.^[Of course, the budget-friendliness of this setup also means I already have the additional equipment needed.
+Here's some notes about my setup.[^1]

+[^1]: Of course, the budget-friendliness of this setup also means I already have the additional equipment needed.
 In this case: an iPhone, an iPad, and an Apple Watch.
-Don't follow this guide if you need to buy Apple devices to make it work; just go buy the Peloton.]
+Don't follow this guide if you need to buy Apple devices to make it work; just go buy the Peloton.

 I love bicycling, and have racked up plenty of miles with my Trek.
 But Nebraska winters can be brutal (have I mentioned lately I miss California?)